jsfrmsj/Project_4/README.md

 We then used the correlation coefficient corr() method to determine the correlation coefficients.

-Afterward, we created a plot with r-squared values and lines of regression to be charted on the graphs for the targeted variables.
+Afterward, we created a plot with r-squared values and lines of regression to be charted on graphs for the targeted variables, as well as to be used to confirm the corr() correlation coefficients.
 We saved and exported the graphs as image files for later use in the project slide deck.